catfact/z_tuning/README.md

 - tuning data files should be placed in `~/dust/data/z_tuning/tunings/`. this location will be populated with some "factory" files when the mod is first run.

-- tuning state (selection, root note, and base frequency) is saved on a clean shutdown with SLEEP, and restored on boot. this state is global for all scripts (for now.)
+- tuning state (selection, root note, and base frequency) is saved on a clean shutdown with SLEEP, and restored on boot. this state is global for all scripts (for now.) additionally, tuning parameters may be saved as part of parameter sets for specific scripts.

 ## parameters